SK108045/Custom-VPN/README.md

 ![InsideUser](https://sk10codebase.online/images/InsideUser.png)

 4. Install OpenVPN Connect:
-   - Run the downloaded installer and follow the prompts to install OpenVPN Connect on your machine, In this case i used windows.
+   - Run the downloaded installer and follow the prompts to install OpenVPN on your machine, In this case i used windows.

 ![Installation](https://sk10codebase.online/images/InstallationWindow.png)